OlegKunitsyn/cobolget/README.md

 ### Features
 - List packages in the registry
 - Index (import new or update existing) packages from the repositories, such as
-    - GitHub public
-    - GitHub private
+    - GitHub
-    - GitLab public
-    - GitLab private
+    - GitLab
-    - Gitee public
+    - Gitee
 - Initialize and validate `Manifest`
 - Add, remove and resolve dependencies into `Lockfile`
 - Install COBOL packages